Illuminati (comics)

 The Illuminati are a fictional secret society group of superheroes appearing in American comic books published by Marvel Comics.
 The characters joined forces and secretly work behind the scenes.
 The Illuminati was established to exist (via story retcon) in their first published appearance in New Avengers #7 (July 2005), written by Brian Michael Bendis.
 Their history was discussed in the special New Avengers: Illuminati (May 2006).
 The group was revealed to have been formed very shortly after the Kree–Skrull War.

-The Illuminati appeared in the Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness as a team of heroes from an alternate universe known as Earth-838.
+The Illuminati appeared in the Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness.

 Members

 Creator Bendis says of the group's members:

 The group forms at some time in the aftermath of the Kree-Skrull War, and probably after the Avengers/Defenders war.
 Iron Man realizes that each of the individual members had information about these alien races beforehand, and they could have collectively stopped it.
 He brings together the Illuminati with the Black Panther in Wakanda, and proposes that they form a government of superhumans.
-Namor refuses, on the grounds that too many superheroes are violent outsiders (such as Hawkeye and Quicksilver, both former criminals).
+Namor refuses on the grounds that too many superheroes are violent outsiders (such as Hawkeye and Quicksilver, both former criminals).
 Xavier refuses on the grounds that mutants are already feared and hated, and if Iron Man thinks he can fight this with iconic superheroes, it will result in heroes being feared and hated as much as mutants.
 Doctor Strange refuses on the grounds that too many heroes are anti-establishment and that the group Iron Man has assembled to form a governing body would not be 'anti-establishment', but rather a form of 'counter-establishment'.
 Reed Richards refuses on the grounds that such an organization would be too large to run effectively, that the heroes would spend more time dealing with bureaucracy than actually helping people.
 The group does, however, agree to meet to exchange information regularly.
 The only individual present who outright refuses to meet or even participate with the others is the Black Panther, who fears the association will end in less than altruistic actions.